emicklei/melrose/docs/dsl.md

 	scale('C#/m')

 ### sequence<a name="sequence"></a>
-Create A Sequence From (Space Separated) Notes.
+Create a Sequence from (space separated) notes.

 	sequence('C D E')